The Melbourne Map is available in black & white line drawing or full colour – in different sizes.

 Without the advantages of modern digital technology and the power of the internet or social media, the first Melbourne Map published in 1990 became the highest selling poster of its time, making its way into tens of thousands of homes and businesses locally, interstate and overseas.
 It attracted media attention and was reproduced in Melbourne’s major newspapers and featured on radio and television programs.

 The significant changes to Melbourne’s skyline over the past 28 years means that the original Melbourne Map is now quite out of date.
 Originally the idea was to use modern technology, scan the old map and put in the new buildings.
-It quickly became apparent that this would not work, so much has changed and a new illustration was started from scratch.
+It quickly became apparent that this wouldn’t work, too much had changed so a new illustration was started from scratch.

-The (new) Melbourne Map is completely hand illustrated, but this time we can take loads of photos and video during our ground research and access aerial information on the internet.
-The new illustration will include changes to the footprint of the city in the past 28 years: adding in Federation Square, Docklands precinct, the new Melbourne Sport & Entertainment precincts, Birrarung Marr, Crown and Southbank, Southern Cross Station, Melbourne Museum and new city buildings.
+The (new) Melbourne Map line drawing is completely hand illustrated.
+We took loads of photos and video during our ground research and accessed aerial information on the internet.
+The new illustration has included changes to the footprint of the city in the past 28 years: adding in Federation Square, Docklands precinct, the new Melbourne Sport & Entertainment precincts, Birrarung Marr, Crown and Southbank, Southern Cross Station, Melbourne Museum and new city buildings.

 There is no doubt about it, Melbournians and her visitors love this city.
-We can’t wait to publish and share this illustration with the world and know it will be treasured as an historic Melbourne momento.
+We are so excited to have completed the project in June 2019 and able to share this illustration with the world to be treasured as an historic Melbourne momento.

 If you live in Melbourne, visit often (or just once) or are an expat Melbournian then you are going to love having this on the wall.
 Chances are your house, business, work or favorite place is on the map.

-We embarked on a crowdfunding campaign back in April 2017 and were overwhelmed with the response and support.
-The pre-sales have enabled us to continue with this privately funded project.
-Click on this link if you would like to see the Pozible Crowdfunding Video.
+Back in 2017 we embarked on a crowdfunding campaign and were overwhelmed with the response and support.
+The pre-sales enabled us to continue with this privately funded project.
+This is the link to see the Pozible Crowdfunding Video.

-Plans are afoot to produce The Melbourne Map Jigsaw Puzzle, The Melbourne Map Game and perhaps The Melbourne Map App.
+Plans are now afoot to produce The Melbourne Map Jigsaw Puzzle